tonyleidong/OptimalFlow/docs/index.rst

 **OptimalFlow** is an Omni-ensemble Automated Machine Learning Python toolkit to help data scientists building optimal models in easy way, and automate Machine Learning workflow with simple code.

-**OptimalFlow** wraps the Scikit-learn supervised learning framework to automatically create a collection of machine learning pipelines(pipeline cluster) based on algorithms permutation in each framework component.
+**OptimalFlow** wraps the Scikit-learn supervised learning framework to automatically create a collection of machine learning pipelines(Pipeline Cluster) based on algorithms permutation in each framework component.
 It includes feature engineering methods in its preprocessing module such as missing value imputation, categorical feature encoding, numeric feature rescaling, and outlier winsorization.
 The models  inherit algorithms from Scikit-learn estimators for classification and regression problems.

 **OptimalFlow** uses *Pipeline Cluster Traversal Experiments* as the optimizer to build an omni-ensemble workflow for an optimal baseline model searching, including feature preprocessing/selection optimization, hyperparameters tuning, model selection and assessment.